XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 The first step of monitoring for incoming payments is to connect to the XRP Ledger, specifically a `rippled` server.

 The following JavaScript code connects to one of Ripple's public server clusters.
-It then logs a message to the console, sends a requesting using the [ping method][] and sets up a handler to log to the console again when it receives any message from the server side.
+It then logs a message to the console, sends a request using the [ping method][] and sets up a handler to log to the console again when it receives any message from the server side.

 ```js
 const socket = new WebSocket('wss://s.altnet.rippletest.net:51233')